nervosnetwork/rfcs/rfcs/0009-vm-syscalls/0009-vm-syscalls.md

 }
 ```

 *Exit* syscall don't need a return value since CKB VM is not supposed to return from this function.
 Upon receiving this syscall, CKB VM would terminate execution with the specified return code.
-This is the only way of correctly exiting a contract in CKB VM.
+This is the only way of correctly exiting a script in CKB VM.

 ### Load Transaction